LauSam09/paris/README.md

 ### Endpoints
-All endpoints are included in `Paris.postman_collection.json` which can be imported into Postman.
+All endpoints are included in `Paris.postman_collection.json`.

 ## Limitations
 * No authentication or user management